WallyS02/The-Plug/README.md

-# Beta Reputation System Service Store
+# The Plug
 Service Store based on Beta Reputation System with frontend, backend microservice architecture, docker deployment and CI/CD DevOps usage.
+## Disclaimer!
+System created for educational purposes only.